sendgrid/docs/source/User_Guide/Settings/subusers.md

 1. Navigate to **Settings** and select **Subuser Management**.
 1. Click **Export Data**.
- <br>This downloads a CSV file that will have each Subuser’s reputation, number of requests each Subuser made this month, and the number of requests each Subuser made last month.
+ <br>This downloads a CSV file with each Subuser’s reputation, the number of requests they made this month, and the number of requests they made last month.

  {% anchor h2 %}
 Disabling a Subuser account